How does a boy named Paul Hewson get a nickname like Bono??? The story sounds really stupid but it’s true.

 WTF???
 Bonavox of O’Connell Street???
 After doing some research, “Bonavox” was the name of a hearing aid shop the crew regularly passed on North Earl Street, just off O’Connell Street, in Dublin, Ireland.
 Here’s the storefront…

 Initially, Bono disliked the name “Bono Vox” until he found out it meant “good voice” in Latin.

-Initially, Bono disliked the name."Bono Vox".
-However, when he learned it loosely translated to "good voice" in Latin (bono) meaning "good", (vox) meaning "voice".
-He then accepted it and has been known as Bono since the late seventies.
-Although he uses Bono as his stage name, close family and friends also refer to him as Bono, including his wife and fellow band members.
+He then gladly accepted the name and has been known as Bono since the late 1070’s.
+Although he uses Bono as his stage name, close family and friends also refer to him as Bono, including his wife and fellow U2 band members.

 When I found the photo of the Bonavox store I also noticed a rather strange coincidence.
 Notice that the refection in the window above the door says BOY, the same name as U2’s debut album.
 Check it out…